 The architectural design of the homes will include rooftop decks as an option on all models, which will provide private outdoor space for residents, while not requiring larger lots to accommodate the additional square footage.
+Rooftop decks do not count towards required open space in the PD-R zone, but the zone allows for increased building height that makes them possible on a three-story home.
 The applicant requests up to 35 feet in building height, which exceeds the maximum height in the city's other R (residential) zone districts by 5 feet.

-2. Encourage innovation and efficiency in residential development to meet the growing demands for housing of all types and designs for persons of any social or economic status.
+2 Encourage innovation and efficiency in residential development to meet the growing demands for housing of all types and designs for persons of any social or economic status.